aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/mediumpurple/_index.md

 ---
 title: MediumPurple
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FF9370DB.
+description: Gets a system-defined color that has an ARGB value of c FF9370DB.
 type: docs
 weight: 860
 url: /net/aspose.pdf/color/mediumpurple/
 ---
 ## Color.MediumPurple property

-Gets a system-defined color that has an ARGB value of #FF9370DB.
+Gets a system-defined color that has an ARGB value of \c \#FF9370DB.

 ```csharp
 public static Color MediumPurple { get; }